JakubLiu/Supervised_detection_of_clinically_actionable_cancer_variants/BAYESIAN_LIKELIHOOD_RATIO/IMPLEMENTATION/Readme.md

                 --padding_upstream <the number of bases upstream to extract from the reference genome> \
                 --padding_downstream <the number of bases downstream to extract from the reference genome> \
                 --output_genomic_context_file <path to the genomic context report output file> \
-                --distinguish_strands <"YES" or "NO" (default), decide whether to account for the directionality of the reads>
+                --distinguish_strands <"YES" or "NO" (default), decide whether to account for the directionality of the reads> \
+                --minimum_shannon_entropy <the minimum Shannon entropy that the genomic context can have, below which a warning is returned> \
+                --query_sequence <the qeury sequence (e.g. "TT"), (default is "AT")> \
+                --query_count <the number of consecutive appearances of the query sequence (default is 4)>

 [1] the bam file must be sorted and indexed (.bam.bai) [2] a .txt file with one path per line